yuqiww/bayarea_urbansim/input_data.md

 ---

 # Base Year GeoDatabase
-Bay Area UrbanSim requires a representation of the region's parcels, buildings, households, and employees for the base simulation year (2015).
-This data is assembled and recoded by the BASIS project, enhanced with propietary and inhouse data, imputed to ensure buildings can hold all households/employees, and household/employees are allocated to specific buildings.
+The basemap is a geodatabase containing the region's parcels, buildings, households, and jobs in the baseyear (2015 for PBA50).
+It is built in two major stages:
+1. The assembly and cleaning of raw dataset.
+This is done through manual data cleaning in excel and python scripts in ArcGIS Pro and is described at https://github.com/BayAreaMetro/petrale/edit/master/basemap/basemap_assembly_steps.md
+2. Imputation of missing data to conform to regional totals.
+This is done through python scripts integrated into Bay Area UrbanSim and is described here.

 ### Fill In Missing Values Using xxxx